 The Cismigiu Park (also known as The Cismigiu Gardens) is situated near Bucharest's centre, and it is a famous monument for Bucharest.
 It is the largest park in the city's central area, and it spans around an artificial lake where you can take a boat ride and see the dozens of ducks and swans swimming in the lake.

-Another beautiful park is Herastrau, the largest park in the capital and a must-do objective on your things to do in Bucharest list.
+Another beautiful park is Herastrau, the largest park in the capital, and it is a must-do objective on your things to do on the Bucharest list.
 Restaurants and cafes surround Herastrau Park.
 The city is home to several outdoor events and activities, such as jazz concerts and movie nights.
 Herastrau Park has a lake just like the Cismigiu Gardens, where you can take a boat ride, or you can choose a small sail, a hydro-bike, a canoe, or even try some water sports.

 2. Wander the halls of Palace of Parliament